cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 ~~~
 {: .language-python}

-This `histogram` placeholder also has the option of assigning a `Weight` to the data tha goes in.
+This `histogram` placeholder is of type that can accep a `Weight` to the data tha goes in.
 This is because for simulated MC samples (backgrounds)
 , we will need to normalize the number of events to the total integrated luminosity.

 By the way, if you look at the documentation,